 Code

-Combinations of 01 for each
+Combinations of 01 for each character.

 Acronym: Co = Combs-ozo-feCh (pronounced Cohmz-ohzoh-fetch).